toss/suspensive/docs/react/docs/intro/motivation.md

 ## Sometimes, HOC is easier than making depths

 Wrapping component with hoc is simple than making depth with component.
-I want to provide less effort to use react if you want to wrap any component by React Boundary.
+I want to provide less effort to use react if you want to wrap any component by Suspensive.

 It's why [HOC of Boundaries](https://react.suspensive.org/docs/reference/hoc/withSuspense) is added in this library.